Image: ImageBy_Will_Brantley_guns_low_recoil_1

 .300 Blackout

-Anse’s go-to deer rifle at the moment is a Mossberg MVP Patrol chambered in .300 Blackout (BLK).
+Anse’s go-to deer rifle when he was younger was a Mossberg MVP Patrol chambered in .300 Blackout (BLK).
 The gun is short and handy, and it has a good trigger.
 Range ammunition is easy to find, including subsonic stuff, which has even lower recoil (though it doesn’t hit to zero).
 Good hunting bullets are a little more difficult to find, but they’re out there.
 The best we’ve tried has been the Barnes 110-grain TAC-TX, which is an all-copper bullet with a polymer tip.
-Anse has used that on several whitetails and pigs, including a giant Texas boar this past spring.
+Anse used that on a number of whitetails and pigs, including a giant Texas boar this past spring.
+The .300 BLK generates about 5 pounds of recoil energy, and is easily suppressed.

 Image: ImageBy_Will_Brantley_guns_low_recoil_2